RicardoRivera7/ActiveDirectorywithUsers/README.md

 <br />
 <br />
 Your PC Name (local) should now have a green arrow on it to indicate it was successful <br/>
-Now we will setup a DHCP server for new users for our WIndows 10 client <br/>
+Now we will setup a DHCP server for new users for our Windows 10 client <br/>
 On the Server manager dashboard click on "Add roles and features" <br/>
 Click next until you get to the "Server Roles" section <br/>
 Select "DHCP Server" and click "Add Features" <br/>